 Passive-Aggressive communication style appears to be a passive communication style, but behind the scenes, they are acting out angrily in indirect ways.
 People who develop this communication style tend to also have a fear of confrontation, leading them to indirectly dealing with difficult situations, which may look like they’re being “sneaky” to others.
 Instead of directly asking for their needs to be met, passive-aggressive communication style will show their negative emotions in subtle, and often times harmful behaviors.

-Here are some examples of a Passive-Aggressive communication style:
+Here are some Passive-Aggressive communication style examples:

 - Subtle sabotage